Category Archives: 1-2026 Prep

 If this walk is Sold Out, please check closer to the event as we sometimes have cancellations.
 Please browse our other available walks.

-Please note that, although we make no charge for our walks, we do ask for voluntary donations (card preferred, but cash accepted).
+Please note that although we now charge for our walks, we do still ask for voluntary donations (card preferred, but cash accepted). to help keep our ticket prices as low as possible.
 More details on our funding page.

 Back to the top

-This an exhilarating grade 1 scramble in the Glyderau.
-We set off from Ogwen Cottage and head up to Llyn Idwal.
+This an exhilarating Grade 1 scramble in the Glyderau.
+We rise from Ogwen Cottage and head up to Llyn Idwal.
 From there we make our way up Senior’s Gully and Senior’s Ridge.
-Once the ridge is cleared we summit Glyder Fawr and Glyder Fach, taking in Castell Y Gwynt and the iconic Cantilever Stone — a must for those brave enough to capture a truly memorable photo.
+On clearing the ridge we summit Glyder Fawr and Glyder Fach, taking in Castell Y Gwynt and the iconic Cantilever Stone — a must for those brave enough to capture a truly memorable photo.

 We then descend down through Bwlch Tryfan past lonely Llyn Bochlwyd and back to Ogwen Cottage.